 Supreme Court Hears 'Pay To Delay' Pharmaceutical Case

-The U.S. Supreme Court hears arguments on Monday in a case worth billions of dollars to pharmaceutical companies and American consumers.
-The issue is whether brand name drug manufacturers may pay generic drug manufacturers to keep generics off the market.
-These payments — a form of settlement in patent litigation — began to blossom about a decade ago when the courts, for the first time, appeared to bless them.
+The U.S. Supreme Court hears arguments Monday in a case worth billions of dollars to pharmaceutical companies and American consumers.
+The issue is whether brand-name drug manufacturers may pay generic drug manufacturers to keep generics off the market.
+These payments -- a form of settlement in patent litigation -- began to blossom about a decade ago when the courts, for the first time, appeared to bless them.

 Challenging the payments is the Federal Trade Commission, which sees these monetary arrangements as collusion, a way to stop competition in the marketplace and a violation of the nation's antitrust laws.

 The drugmakers, in contrast, see the settlements as a routine way of settling a legal dispute, with each side getting something it wants.

 The case before the Supreme Court is fairly typical.
 It involves a patent on AndroGel, a prescription testosterone gel -- a new version of an old drug.
 In short, the brand-name drugmaker Solvay had a new patent with a slightly different formula.

 Generic competitors challenged Solvay's patent, contending that the patent on the synthesized testosterone used in AndroGel had expired decades ago and that whatever innovative changes were made in the formula were not enough to justify a new patent that would bar generics from making similar products.

 The litigation pressed on for two years with both sides gathering evidence.
 But as the lawsuit progressed into its third year, one generic won FDA approval for its competitive product, and was preparing to market it at prices that were six times cheaper than the brand named AndroGel.
 That would have put AndroGel's $400 million annual sales into the tank